-Venmo are attempting the second best business model in fintech.
+Venmo is attempting the second-best business model in fintech.
 It is going to try and use existing financial services rails to exploit the inaction of the incumbent providers.

-Usually this is a tough strategy, but they may just get away with it because the incumbent providers suck.
+Usually this is a tough strategy, but they may just get away with it because the incumbent providers stink.

 Free is the future.
 And the past

-Would you believe, in the UK, we’ve had almost instant free transfers between banks since 2009?
-Before that, you could make the payment, it just took 3 days.
+Would you believe that in the UK, we’ve had almost instant free transfers between banks since 2009?
+Before that, you could make the payment; it just took 3 days.

 Cheques are beyond old.
 They should’ve died before I was born

 Historically, at the other end was the checking system.
-But I mean are you serious, you had to get that cheque from Sacramento to Savannah to move your own money?
+But I mean, are you serious?
+You had to get that check from Sacramento to Savannah to move your own money?

-Now Venmo are jumping on what’s been built, and absorbing some of the risk of the incomplete system out there.
-Venmo are occasionally relying on you to be honest with your friends.
+Now Venmo is jumping on what’s been built and absorbing some of the risk of the incomplete system out there.
+Venmo is occasionally relying on you to be honest with your friends.

-In the December quarter, Venmo processed $2.5bn of payment volume, up 174% year over year.
+In the December quarter, Venmo processed $2.5 billion in payment volume, up 174% year over year.

-Venmo are currently losing money doing this because they are eating the cost of staff and systems while they grow the network.
+Venmo is currently losing money doing this because they are eating the cost of staff and systems while they grow the network.